borkerprotocol/borker-server/README.md

 # Borker-Server

-Borker is a first-of-its-kind, Twitter-like microblogging platform built on top of the Dogecoin p2p network.
+Borker is a first-of-its-kind, Twitter-like microblogging platform built on top of the Dogecoin p2p network, following to the Borker Protocol Spec (https://github.com/borkerprotocol/borker-rs/blob/master/protocol-spec.md).

 Borker is open-source, decentralized, borderless, permissionless, pseudonymous, immutable, and censorship-resistant.

 **Borker-Server serves two purposes:**
   1. Syncing and persisting borker-specific data synced from the Dogecoin blockchain.